FatCharlie/DiscoBox/README.md

 A 16-dimensional  Hilbert space can be encoded as four logical qubits because \(16=2^4\).
 Lib & Bromberg experimentally encode four qubits in 16 spatial modes of a photon as part of an eight-qubit cluster state.

-Which gives us 4 usable qubits per photon.
-If you want to build a full GHZ state from registers 1,2&3 via a H and two CNOT's you can totally do that.
+Which gives us 4 logical qubits per photon.
+If you want to build a full GHZ state from registers 1,2&3 via an H and two CNOT gates you can totally do that.

 ## The Math of it